zopefoundation/z3c.wizard/src/z3c/wizard/README.txt

 Form support
 ------------

-We need to setup the form defaults first:

-  .. >>> from z3c.form.testing import setupFormDefaults
-  .. >>> setupFormDefaults()

-And load the formui configuration, which will make sure that all macros get registered correctly:
+We need to load the formui configuration, which will make sure that all macros get registered correctly:

   >>> from zope.configuration import xmlconfig
   >>> import z3c.form